Masala film: Characteristics

 Although a masala film has no single genre or plot trope defining it, there are recurring characteristics of film production, choreography, set design, and visuals.
 This can be attributed to India's majority-Hindu population's cultural affinity with the Nāṭya Shāstra, an ancient Hindu religious text on the performing arts.

-In Tejaswini Ganti's book Bollywood: A Guidebook to Popular Hindi Cinema, Indian films are described as having roots in Indian aesthetics (eg, Nāṭya Shāstra), which employ the philosophical concepts of rasa ('flavor') and bhava ('to become') to explain the mechanisms of emotion.
-Rasa has nine flavors: love, humor, wonder, courage, calmness, anger, sadness, fear, and disgust.
+In Tejaswini Ganti's book Bollywood: A Guidebook to Popular Hindi Cinema, Indian films are described as having roots in Indian aesthetics (e.g., Nāṭya Shāstra), which employ the philosophical concepts of rasa ('flavor') and bhava ('to become') to explain the mechanisms of emotion.
+Rasa has nine flavours: love, humour, wonder, courage, calmness, anger, sadness, fear, and disgust.
 In writing, a lack of rasa combined with a lack of bhava would yield a 'tasteless' result.
 Two primary bhavas are sthayi ('permanent') and vyabichari ('transitory').
 Writes Ganti: "A central premise of the masala genre is that viewers derive pleasure by being taken through a series of moods or emotional states: being angry or disgusted with the villains; being moved (often to tears) by some sort of loss, usually death; laughing at a clownish character; being amazed or seduced by elaborate song sequences; and being happy for the couple and their eventual union".
 In contrast, emotional tension in Western film is generated with plots, in line with Aristotle's characterization stories as akin to the soul of a tragedy in his Poetics.

 To make a compelling story, there is this idea in Aristotle's Poetics: catharsis or emotional release.
 Emotional release from the audience watching a play or act, and expressing their most profound feeling.
 Emotional release tends to happen at the climax of the story.
-When watching Masala film, it is like riding a rollercoaster.
+When watching Masala films, it is like riding a rollercoaster.
 Every feeling on the spectrum of emotion, like anger or happiness, is portrayed in a Masala film.
 The second characteristic is the theme.
 Even though Masala does not have an exact plot or genre, specific themes pop up in the film, like myth, legends, or family.
 These themes exist because "Masala films are firmly rooted in Hindu epics such as the Mahabharata and the Ramayana.
 Their narratives easily play out over several centuries or even millennia, featuring the family lives of dynasties both divine and mortal".
 That is why, in Masala, family plays an integral part in the plot.
 Also, because of the use of epics, there is this marvelous feeling of fiction in the film that the audience does not experience in real life.
 The third characteristic of Masala films is that they "are typically longer than Western films, with runtimes of two to three hours or more".
 The reason is also the same as the theme of family.
 Due to its being inspired by epics and the Indian Aesthetics theory, the scale of the story must be significant.
 It represents the lavish sets and the time they occupied in the audience's eye.